D'Spayre: Fictional character biography

 Over the years, D'Spayre has tried to bring many heroes to despair, resulting in numerous failures.
 In one instance, he manipulates the Fear Lords, powerful demons and gods who feed upon humanity's fears into creating the Great Fear.
-With their powers combined, the Fear Lords (except for the Straw Man who opposes their plan) believe that they can plunge humanity into a permanent state of terror.
+With their powers combined, the Fear Lords believe that they can plunge humanity into a permanent state of terror.
 Most Fear Lords are defeated by Doctor Strange, but Nightmare and the Dweller-in-Darkness manage to create the Great Fear.
 They then discover that D'Spayre has been manipulating them, as the Great Fear causes so much terror in humans that they stop fearing and succumb to despair, thereby feeding D'Spayre who becomes more powerful than the two of them.
 Doctor Strange manages to stop D'Spayre, while the Fear Lords flee.

-D'Spayre is then defeated by Amanda Sefton and Nightcrawler.

 D'Spayre was also revealed to have infused Cloak and Dagger with portions of his soul, called the Dark Form and Light Form, respectively.
-He was also revealed to be the creator of the addictive drug called dark-light or "D-Lite" and apparently was consumed by the Dark Form.
+He was also revealed to be the creator of the drug "D-Lite", which granted Cloak and Dagger their powers.

-D'Spayre attempts to enhance his power by using a Cosmic Cube to draw on the grief of the general public in the aftermath of Captain America's assassination following the "Civil War" only for his use of the Cosmic Cube to have an apparently unintended side-effect when it granted the 'wish' of those who wanted Captain America back by drawing the Invaders into the present.
+D'Spayre attempts to enhance his power by using a Cosmic Cube to draw on the grief of the general public in the aftermath of Captain America's assassination following the "Civil War", only for his use of the Cosmic Cube to have an apparently unintended side-effect when it granted the 'wish' of those who wanted Captain America back by drawing the Invaders into the present.
 He was defeated in a confrontation with the New Avengers when Echo proved immune to his powers due to her deafness, allowing her to take the cube from him.

-During the 2011 "Fear Itself" storyline, D'Spayre is among the demons that meet at the Devil's Advocacy to discuss the threat of the Serpent.
+During the 2011 "Fear Itself" storyline, D'Spayre is among the demons who meet at the Devil's Advocacy to discuss the threat of the Serpent.

+It was later revealed that D'Spayre had a hand in the creation of Hulk's Titan personality.